ines-besrour/Projet-Kotlin/README.md

-# Kotlin MVVM ToDo App with Firebase Authentication
+# Kotlin MVVM ToDo App

 This is a simple ToDo application built using the MVVM architecture pattern in Kotlin, with Firebase for user authentication.